-Sometimes, people choose surgery because they think it's a faster and more effective method of treating their conditions.
-However, one of the main reasons physical therapy is important is because it is an effective and less invasive method of treatment.
+Rehabilitation can be provided in many different settings, from inpatient or outpatient hospital settings to private clinics or community settings, such as a person's home.
+The primary goal of physical therapy is to restore function and return to activity, but these things are often a byproduct of the broader rehabilitation process.
+During this process, many patients learn a whole new way of moving.
+Not everyone likes physical therapy, however; sometimes people choose surgery because they think it's a faster and more effective method of treating their conditions.
+But one of the main reasons physical therapy is important is because it is an effective and less invasive method of treatment.
 To learn more about the benefits of physical therapy, a person should talk to a physical therapist or other health professional.